-You can create an appliance template from a scan.
+You can create an appliance template from a scan, using import.
 This allows you to change and modify the contents of the machine that has been scanned.
 Once you create an appliance template, all packages and files that are known will be listed under OS profile, while "unknown" packages and files will be listed under MySoftware.
+When you import a scan as an appliance template, the import process basically transforms the meta-data of the scan report to an appliance template.